furkanozendev/furkanozendev/README.md

 - 🎒 I'm currently Studying in Turkey, Sakarya University MIS.

-- 💻 I'm Addicted to Kotlin, working on Kotlin multi-platform and server-side.
+- 💻 I'm Addicted to Kotlin, enthusiastic about Kotlin multi-platform and Kotlin server-side.

 - 🤔 I'm interested in Android App Development.